BerendKemper/locale-timezone-date/README.md

 		<summary>
 			Returns: <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures#Number_type">&lt;integer&gt;</a>
 		</summary>
-		The returned value from this method <code>startMonthToMs</code> is the time in milliseconds after Epoch of the start of the month from the <code>LocaleTimezoneDate</code> instance.
+		The returned value from this method <code>startMonthToMs</code> is the time in milliseconds after Epoch of the start of the month from  <code>localeTimezoneDate</code>.
 The time in milliseconds after Epoch can be parsed into a correct JavaScript's native <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date">Date</a> instance.
 	</details>
 </ul>
-<h3>LocaleTimezoneDate.msStartOfDate([options])</h3>
+<h3>localeTimezoneDate.msStartOfDate([options])</h3>
 <ul>
 	<details>
 		<summary>